 Culture and Maintenance

-Successful establishment of native shrubs require supplemental moisture after planting.
+Successful establishment of native shrubs may require supplemental moisture after planting.
 Once established, the watering frequency can be reduced or even eliminated if the plant was sited in its native environmental conditions.
 Container-grown shrubs can be planted at any time during the growing season.
 Container-grown native shrubs are often grown in a soiless mixture of peat and bark, so the planting site should be amended with some organic material.
 Another option would be to carefully wash off the media from the container grown plant and plant it bare root.

 Using native shrubs offers many benefits in addition to reduced maintenance.
 Natives are part of our natural heritage and the ecosystems of Colorado.
 Native plant communities make Colorado visually distinct from the eastern, southern or western United States.
 Native plant gardens are wildlife habitats and each plant contributes to the biodiversity of the state.